pointlesspun/hand-of-cards/README.md

 * "maxCardsReachedPolicy" can have two values "blocked" and "cycle-oldest".
 When _blocked_ is applied, the user cannot select more than 'maxSelectedCards' and will get a warning when selecting more.
 When _cycle-oldest_ is applied the first selected card will be deselected and the current focused card will be selected when the 'maxSelectedCards' is reached.
 * "foldCardsPolicy" can have two values "after-animation" or "immediateley".
 When _after-animation_ is selected the remaining cards in the hand will be folded after the play card animation is complete, when _immediately_ is selected the remaining cards in the hand will be folded as soon as the play animation begin.

+## Other features

+* CSS animations with runtime parameters
+* Card layouts depending on the current device, orientation and game state.

 Example:
 ```html
         <div